HyperONE27/EvoLadderBot/schema.md

 CREATE TABLE mmrs_2v2 (
     id                      INTEGER PRIMARY KEY AUTOINCREMENT,
     player_1_discord_uid    INTEGER NOT NULL,
-    player_2_discord_uid    INTEGER NOT NULL,       -- NULL for solo queue, filled in for party queue player_1_name           TEXT NOT NULL,
-    player_2_name           TEXT,                   -- NULL for solo queue, filled in for party queue player_1_race           TEXT NOT NULL,
+    player_2_discord_uid    INTEGER,       -- NULL for solo queue, filled in for party queue player_1_race           TEXT NOT NULL,
     player_2_race           TEXT,                   -- NULL for solo queue, filled in for party queue mmr                     INTEGER NOT NULL,       -- goes up/down as a group